jweigelt/swbf2admin/readme.md

 - The delete option won't appear for your own account

 ## Statistics tracking
-To enable statistics tracking, open game.xml, set
+To enable statistics tracking, open `./cfg/game.xml`, set
 ```
 <EnableGameStatsLogging>true</EnableGameStatsLogging>
 ```
-if you want to track player statistics as well, open players.xml, set
+if you want to track player statistics as well, open `./cfg/players.xml`, set
 ```
 <EnablePlayerStatsLogging>false</EnablePlayerStatsLogging>
 ```